avinetworks/avi-puppet/README.md

    * Avi Controller services are up and running
    * Puppet agent is running on the master node

-You will manually need to point puppet agent running on controller to puppet-server.
+You will manually need to point the Puppet agent running on the Avi Controller to Puppet-server.

 ###What Avi module affects
    * Avi Controller services
-   * Virtual services running on service engines
+   * Virtual Services running on the Avi Service Engines

 ###Beginning with Avi

-The simplest way to get started with Avi is to create a VS config JSON file /root/configs/lb.json and import to Avi Controller as -
+The simplest way to get started with Avi is to create a Virtual Service config JSON file /root/configs/lb.json and import to Avi Controller as -

     node 'hostname.example.com' {